- Why do I need the immunizations?

 - Which immunizations do I need as part of my admission application?

-Additional immunizations are also required at the start of your program.
-Please check the additional requirements chart (PDF 118KB).
+Immunizations are required at the start of your program.
+Please check the requirement chart (PDF 117KB).

 - Should I just get the Hepatitis B shot or TWINRIX?